 Since you’re adding one more party to the mix, that party is now responsible for delivering proper builds of the app: it’s a common thing among traditional Linux distributions and their packaging system.
 They have to catch up with upstream on a regular basis, but very few do it well (Arch Linux comes to my mind).
 Others, like Debian, prefer making extensive downstream changes and delivering security fixes for a subset of vulnerabilities assigned to a CVE (yeah, it’s as bad as it sounds, but that’s another topic).

-Not only do F-Droid require specific changes for the app to comply with its inclusion policy, which often leads to more maintenance work, they also have a rather strange way of triggering new builds.
-Part of their build process seems to be automated, which is the least you could expect.
-Now here’s the thing: app signing keys are on an air-gapped system (meaning it’s disconnected from any network), which forces an irregular update cycle where a human has to manually trigger the signing process.
+Not only does F-Droid require specific changes for the app to comply with its inclusion policy, which often leads to more maintenance work, it also has a rather strange way of triggering new builds.
+Part of its build process seems to be automated, which is the least you could expect.
+Now here’s the thing: app signing keys are on an air-gapped server (meaning it’s disconnected from any network, at least that’s what they claim: see their recommendations for reference), which forces an irregular update cycle where a human has to manually trigger the signing process.
 It is far from an ideal situation, and you may argue it’s the least to be expected since by entrusting all the signing keys to one party, you could also introduce a single point of failure.
-Should their system be compromised, it could lead to serious security issues affecting plenty of users.
+Should their system be compromised (whether from the inside or the outside), this could lead to serious security issues affecting plenty of users.

 Considering all this, and the fact that their build process is often broken using outdated tools, you have to expect far slower updates compared to a traditional distribution system.
 Slow updates mean that you will be exposed to security vulnerabilities more often than you should’ve been.
 It would be unwise to have a full browser updated through the F-Droid official repository, for instance.
 F-Droid third-party repositories somewhat mitigate the issue of slow updates since they can be managed directly by the developer.
 It isn’t ideal either as you will see below.